Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.7 - Working with Azure Maps/Lab 2.7.2 - Create the Static HTML Page/README.md

    * Select the Authentication menu item on the left
    * Copy the Primary Key
 5. Save the file

+3.  🚨 Update your Azure Maps Subscription Key
+    * From the Azure Portal, navigate to your Maps Deployment --> Map Service
+    * Select the Authentication menu item on the left
+    * Copy the Primary Key
+    * Replace with your key atlas.setSubscriptionKey('Azure Maps subscription');

+    > For reference, refer to the file **HubwayHttpTrigger.cs** found under the [Lab 2 - Working with Hubway Data/Solution](https://github.com/Azure/IoT-Pi-Day/tree/master/Lab%202%20-%20Working%20with%20Hubway%20Data/Solution/HubwayFunctions) folder.

 ## Azure Storage Explorer